cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 authenticated KEM satisfying the previously defined security notions for authenticated KEMs.
-The assumptions on the KDF are that `Extract()` and `Expand()` can be modeled as pseudorandom functions wherein the first argument is the key, respectively; the assumption for the AEAD is IND-CCA2 security.
+The assumptions on the KDF are that `Extract()` and `Expand()` can be modeled as pseudorandom functions wherein the first argument is the key, respectively.
+The assumption for the AEAD is IND-CCA2 security.

 In summary, the analysis in {{ABHKLR20}} proves that the single-shot encryption API of HPKE's